-6. Conclusions and future work
+6 Conclusions and future work

-We have presented a family of non-uniform interpolating subdivision schemes originated from order-n locally supported cardinal splines with arbitrary knots.
-The resulting refinement algorithms are linear and, besides exploiting
+We have presented a family of non-uniform interpolating subdivision schemes originated from order-n locally supported fundamental splines with arbitrary knots.
+The resulting refinement algorithms are linear and, besides exploiting the advantages of a centripetal parameterization to interpolate non-uniformly spaced data, they include a set of edge parameters that allow great shape flexibility.